 A simple solution to overlooking this cost is to know the current surcharge expectations for each shipment.
 Whether you’re faced with a new carrier or a new week, there may be a factor causing fuel surcharges to rise more than you expected.

-An example of an incoterms where the seller pays the fees, duties and taxes is Deliver Duty Paid (DDP) and is often the reason companies alter the price of their product on shelves.
+An example of an incoterms where the seller pays the fees, duties, and taxes is Deliver Duty Paid (DDP) which is often the reason companies alter the price of their product on shelves.
 Delivery Duty Unpaid (DDU) is when the duty payment is put into the hands of the shipment recipient.
 In such cases, always keep clear communication with the recipient to ensure they’re not caught off guard by the additional costs.
-Have this information ready for any upcoming shipments to ensure you always have the perfect budget in place for the item’s transportation.
+Have this information ready for any upcoming shipments to help ensure you always have the right budget in place for the item’s transportation.

-If you have any questions regarding the incoterms for your shipment, please reach out to us at the
+If you have any questions regarding the incoterms for your shipment, please reach out to us at marketing@dtsone.com or call us at 320-521-1200 for more information.

 Whether you're a company looking to improve one facet of your supply chain, your entire supply chain, or simply looking for a transportation and logistics consultation, we can help.